Finite-time blowup for a Navier-Stokes model equation for the self-amplification of strain: Relationship to previous literature

 so Tao's model equation \eqref{TaoEq} respects the energy equality, with for all $0<t<T_{max}$,

 while also exhibiting finite-time blowup.
 The operator $\Tilde{B}$ also has some of the same harmonic analysis bounds as those found for full Navier--Stokes equation, in particular

 The fact that there are finite-time blowup solutions to Tao's model equation shows that if there is global regularity for solutions of the Navier--Stokes equation with arbitrary smooth initial data, the proof will require more than the energy equality and the standard harmonic analysis techniques.
+New a priori bounds are needed.
 We will note in particular that the bound in \eqref{TaoBound} implies that Tao's model equation respects the Ladyzhenskaya-Prodi-Serrin regularity criterion, that is if $T_{max}<+\infty$ for a solution $u$ of \eqref{TaoEq}, then for all $\frac{2}{p}+\frac{3}{q}=1, 3<q\leq +\infty,$

 While the Tao model equation respects the energy equality and some of the structure of the velocity equation, it does not respect the structure of the vorticity or strain equations.
 In particular, Tao's model does not respect---or at least has not been shown to respect---the identity for enstrophy growth in Proposition \ref{NSEnstrophyGrowth}, the regularity criterion on $\lambda_2^+$ in Theorem \ref{NSregcrit}, or the regularity criterion on two components of the vorticity in \eqref{2vort}.
 The finite-time blowup result for the strain self-amplification model equation is an advance on Tao's model equation if the Navier--Stokes regularity problem is considered from the point of view of enstrophy growth.
 The model equation considered here, unlike Tao's model equation, does not respect the energy equality; however, from a mathematical point of view, the energy equality is less fundamental to the Navier--Stokes regularity problem than the identity for enstrophy growth, because energy does not control regularity.
 Blowup for the Navier--Stokes equation in finite-time is equivalent to the blowup of enstrophy in finite-time, so mathematically it is very significant that we are able to show blowup for an evolution equation on $L^2_{st}$ that respects the identity for enstrophy growth in Proposition \ref{NSEnstrophyGrowth}.
 In summary, Tao's model equation reflects more of the structure of the velocity formulation of the Navier--Stokes regularity problem, while the strain self-amplification model equation reflects more of the structure of both the strain and vorticity formulations of the regularity problem.